Flexible Webhook Quickstart

 |---|---|---|

-subscriptionId | string | Unique ID of the webhook subscription |
+subscriptionId | string | Unique ID of the Webhook subscription |

 sequenceNumber | integer | Message sequence number.
 Increments sequentially within the same subscription |